LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

 # Atmospherics
 ## 1. Preamble

-Hello, my name is Lemon.
-I am a maintainer at /tg/, and I have taken it on myself to document/update the atmos subsystem.
-I have been supported in this goal by Dunc and Aranclanos, the atmos maintainers who came before me.
+This file will be written in the first person in the interest of having a laid back style, as some of the concepts here would be ass to read as technical writing.
+Understand that this isn't the work of one person, but the combined efforts of several contributors.
+It is a living document, and one you should strive to keep up to date.

-I have stolen adapted this document from the work of Duncathan, an off and on maintainer who is responsible for the majority of the quality of the current atmos system.
+I have ~~stolen~~ adapted this document from the work of Duncathan, an off and on maintainer who is responsible for the majority of the quality of the current atmos system.
 He pushed through several code cleanliness and sanity refactors to the system, and wrote the rundown of gas mixtures you'll find in this document.
-See the original for his draft.
+See the [original](https://gist.github.com/duncathan/77d918748d153b4f31a8f76f6085b91a) for his draft.

-Now then, onto the purpose of this document.
+Now, the purpose of this bit of documentation.

-I am the only active coder who understands all the components of the environmental atmospherics system.
-This in and of itself isn't a huge issue, as there are separate threads of development in progress as I write this, and others who understand the theory behind gas simulation far better then I. The real issue is not that none knows how it works, it's that none knows what functioning atmos looks like.
-This has caused 2 main components of the system to majorly break, and because understanding of what should be is so low, none even noticed.
+Over the history of /tg/ there have been several periods where one or no active coders understood how atmospherics works, or even how it was intended to work.
+We've lost several major pieces of functionality, not because none knew how they worked, but because none knew that they should work, or even that they existed.

+Atmospherics tends to be a somewhat cloudy corner of our codebase, unless you know exactly what to look for noticing that something is broken can be a feat in and of itself.

 My goal here is to solve that problem once and for all.
-Not everything will be documented here, I won't go over every line.
+Not everything will be documented in this file, I won't go line by line.
 I will however describe how things ought to work, and how some of the more complex stuff is meant to run.

 Atmospherics is a very complicated and intimidating system of SS13, and as such very few contributors have ever made changes to it.
 Even fewer is the number of contributors who have made changes to the more fundamental aspects of atmos, such as Environmental Atmos or gas mixtures.
 There are several other factors for this, of course.
 In the case of Environmental, its arcane nature coupled with its extremely important gameplay effects leave it a very undesirable target for even the least sane coder.
 As for gas mixtures, they were virtually untouchable without extensive reworks of the code.
-This pastebin is a good example; it lists all the files one would need to make changes in order to add a new type of gas in the old system.
+This [paste-bin](https://pastebin.com/bwy4KpBE) is a good example; it lists all the files one would need to make changes in order to add a new type of gas in the old system.
 As you can imagine, the sheer bulk of work one would need to do to accomplish this essentially invalidated any such attempts.
 However, my primary goal is to bring atmos to a state where any coder will be able to understand how and why it works, as well as cleanly and relatively easily make changes or additions to the system.
 While much progress to this end has been achieved, still very few have taken advantage of the new frameworks to try to implement meaningful features or changes.
 The purpose of this document is to lay out the inner workings of the entire atmos system, such that someone who does not have an intimate understand of the system like myself will be able to contribute to the system nonetheless.

 Recognizing this desire, I hope and believe that you who are reading this are willing to learn and contribute.